Should We Adopt Green Supply Chain Management in the Construction Industry?

 • support communities by choosing to use locally-based supply chain partners

-• introduce the protection of the environment in your supply chain policies to reduce the negative impact your organization may have on employees, local communities, and wider society.
+• introduce environmental protection in your supply chain policies to reduce the negative impact your organization may have on employees, local communities, and wider society.

 The Amsterdam examples